halukcansarioz/HalukCanSarioz/README.md

 <h1 align="center">
-  Hi everyone, I'm Haluk Can Sarıöz :blush:
+  Hi everyone👋, I'm Haluk Can Sarıöz :blush:
 </h1>

 I've been working to improve myself in the software development.I interested in web development fron-end.
 Currently I'm ready to collaborate for project.